epam/OSCI/README.md

 Contact us at OSCI@epam.com

 ## Technical Note
-We built OSCI this an Azure cloud environment using MS SQL Server.
+We built OSCI this an Azure cloud environment using Azure SQL Server.
 The code published here on GitHub does not require the Azure cloud, however in the current version MS SQL Server is required.
 Our future plans include support for an open source database.

 # Instructions for using the OSCI code